fuxingloh/vue-horizontal/README.md

 ### [CSS Scroll Snap](https://vue-horizontal.fuxing.dev/limitations#css-scroll-snap)

 Scroll snap align or scroll-snapping, is a CSS technique that allows customizable scrolling experiences like pagination of carousels by setting defined snap positions.
-Vue Horizontal has it enabled by default to disable you can set `<vue-horizontal :snap="false">`.
+Vue Horizontal has it enabled by default, to disable you can set `<vue-horizontal :snap="false">`.

 ### [Hiding scrollbar](https://vue-horizontal.fuxing.dev/limitations#hiding-scrollbar)